bharadwaj-mahablesh/youtube-video-analyzer/PROJECT_PLAN.md

 An AI-powered application that:
 - Accepts a YouTube video URL
 - Fetches the transcript using `youtube-transcript-api`
-- Sends the transcript to a locally hosted Ollama LLM (e.g., LLaMA3)
+- Sends the transcript to OpenAI's API (e.g., GPT-3.5-turbo)
 - Generates:
   - Video summary
   - 5 key takeaways